dylnbk/chatty-v2/README.md

 **Create a Secrets File:**

-Create a `.streamlit` folder in the root directory of your project, and a file named `secrets.toml` with the following structure:
+Inside the `.streamlit` folder in the root directory of your project, add a file named `secrets.toml` with the following structure:

 ```toml
 [OPENAI_API_KEY]